-We all need tools for navigating hard times and difficult emotions, especially right now.
-Hence, we need ways to build resilience against stress and depression.
-And building resilience in teens is especially important, because adolescence is a time of intense change and challenge—and those challenges and uncertainties have been multiplied by the stressors of the global pandemic.
+We all need tools for navigating hard times and difficult emotions, and ways to build resilience against stress and depression.
+And building resilience in children and teens is especially important, because childhood and adolescence are times of intense change and challenge.

 The US Department of Health and Human Services defines resilience as the ability to withstand, adapt to, and recover from adversity and stress.
 Having resilience doesn’t mean we avoid sadness, disappointment, or failure.
 But people who are resilient bounce back more easily from roadblocks.

-Positive psychologists have identified a number of traits and behaviors that are associated with resilience.
-As mentioned above, having a sense of meaning and purpose is one important component of resilience.
-Other components include the following:
+Positive psychologists have identified a number of traits and behaviors that are associated with resilience:

 - Strong moral compass